-We have heard nothing from the founders and leaders of the Black Lives Matter movement that is in any way comparable to the racism espoused by, for example, the leaders of the New Black Panther Party – and nothing at all to suggest that the bulk of the demonstrators hold supremacist or black nationalist views.
+We have heard nothing from the founders and leaders of the Black Lives Matter movement that is in any way comparable to the racism espoused by, for example, the leaders of the New Black Panther Party – and nothing at all to suggest that the bulk of the demonstrators hold supremacist or black separatist views.
 Indeed, people of all races have marched in solidarity with African Americans during BLM marches.

 The SPLC lists only domestic hate groups – those based in and focused on organizing in the United States.
 We do, however, list several U.S.-based groups that are ideologically similar to groups like ISIS.
-They are usually listed as hate groups because of their vilification of Jews and LGBT people.
+They are usually listed as hate groups because of their vilification of Jews and LGBTQ+ people.

 The SPLC condemns violence in all its forms, including the violent acts of far-left street movements like antifa (short for anti-fascist).
 But the propensity for violence, though present in many hate groups, is not among the criteria for listing.
 Also, antifa groups do not promote hatred based on race, religion, ethnicity, sexual orientation or gender identity (see criteria above).

 Our goal is to identify all U.S.-based groups that meet our definition of a hate group regardless of whether one would think of the group as being on the left or the right.
 One can always debate whether a group should be considered “left” or “right.”
-The Nation of Islam, which we list for its anti-Semitism and vilification of white people, is a case in point.
-Another example is Jamaat al-Muslimeen – a Muslim group we list because of its vilification of Jews and the LGBT community.
+The Nation of Islam, which we list for its antisemitism and vilification of white people, is a case in point.
+Another example is Jamaat al-Muslimeen – a Muslim group we list because of its vilification of Jews and the LGBTQ+ community.
 But, as a general matter, prejudice on the basis of factors such as race is more prevalent on the far right than it is on the far left.

 This does not mean that extremism and violence on the far left are not concerns.
 But groups that engage in anti-fascist violence such as Antifa, for example, differ from hate groups in that they are not typically organized around bigotry against people based on the characteristics listed above.